-The latest actuarial valuation for funding purposes was done as at December 31, 2010 and extrapolated to December 31, 2012.
-The effective date of the next required valuation for funding purposes is December 31, 2013.
-The Partnership expects to contribute \$0.3 million to its defined benefit pension plans and \$0.2 million to its other post retirement benefit plans in 2013.
+The latest pension plan actuarial valuation for funding purposes was done as at December 31, 2010 and extrapolated to December 31, 2012.
+The effective date of the next required valuation for funding purposes was December 31, 2013.
+As a result of the defined benefit plan wind-up, an actuarial valuation for funding purposes will not be completed.
+An actuarial valuation for the wind-up will be prepared in place of the funding valuation and provided sixty days after December 31, 2013.
+The Partnership expects to contribute \$0.9 million to its other post retirement benefit plans in 2014.